Circular Head Christian School

-Circular Head Christian School is an independent school in Circular Head, North-Western Tasmania.
+Circular Head Christian School is an independent,school in Circular Head, north-western Tasmania.

 Founded in 1985 with 20 students, Circular Head Christian School serves families through the provision of Christ-centred education.
-It is a co-educational K-12 school which is a member of Christian Education national.
+It is a non- denominational Christian school that puts emphasis on Christian values.
+It is a co-educational K–12 school which is a member of Christian Education national.
+The school is governed by a board of up to nine people.
+The school is led by the principal, supported by the heads of each sub-school and the business manager, who leads the team of non-educational staff.
 The school currently has an enrolment of 370 students, which is expected to reach 400 in the near future.

 Circular Head is a rural municipality of approximately 8000 people in the far north-west corner of Tasmania.
 The school is located on 8 hectare of property at 48 Nelson Street, Smithton, the principal town which has about 4200 residents.
 Major industries of this region include forestry, dairying and other types of farming, vegetable processing and fishing.

 The school has an open enrolment policy and is evangelical in its nature.
 Many denominational groups are represented in the school within the board, staff and student body.